 Because the piece of aluminum has an angular shape, it fits perfectly on the piece of wood and the sandpaper will be clamped in 2 directions.

-A second clamp will be attached to the back of the jigsaw sanding blade.
+To clamp the sandpaper securely to this blade, a second clamp will be needed on the back of the jigsaw blade.

-Stretch the sandpaper over the sanding blade and place the second clamp.
+Stretch the sandpaper over the jigsaw sanding blade and place the second clamp.

 Now tighten it firmly so that the washer holds the sandpaper in place.